Project Management Success Stories

-Hughes Marino Construction Management has provided project management services for the past 19 years, completing over half a billion dollars’ worth of construction projects for our clients.
+Hughes Marino Program, Project and Construction Management team has provided project management services for the past 19 years, completing over half a billion dollars’ worth of construction projects for our clients.
 Our job is to reduce a company’s risk throughout the design, permitting, construction and occupancy phases of their project.
 We pride ourselves on our process, which allows us to create proactive, collaborative teams, mitigate foreseeable mistakes, and complete projects on time and within the desired budget.
 The following case studies highlight the many ways in which we have honed our process to provide outstanding service to a wide array of industries.

 Hughes Marino Completes Procopio Space in 3 1/2 Months

-The Hughes Marino CM team was able to complete this project following an aggressive 3 ½ month schedule that included over $10 million in construction related activities.
+The Hughes Marino team was able to complete this project following an aggressive 3 ½ month schedule that included over $10 million in construction related activities.
 We were able to successfully coordinate the construction of several untested design features including an open-air contemplation garden and water feature on the top floor of the building, a four-story cantilevered staircase, and a floating screen-printed glass feature wall.
 The Procopio space is one of the most beautifully designed corporate offices in Southern California and is environmentally friendly to boot, having achieved prestigious LEED Gold certification.

 Museum Comes to Life After Years on the Drawing Board

-The Hughes Marino CM team worked diligently to put the New Children’s Museum back on track and on budget after the project had sat idle waiting on funding for over two years.
+The Hughes Marino team worked diligently to put the New Children’s Museum back on track and on budget after the project had sat idle waiting on funding for over two years.
 The project consisted of the final design, bidding and construction of the museum.
 Collectively, our team was able to complete the two-year-long project on schedule and return over $450,000 to the Museum for changes and additions requested by the architect and museum staff.